G-S9N6DX06CF

 zebra stripesZebras can recognize each other by their stripes

-With each striping pattern unique to each individual, they can recognize one another by their stripes.
+With each striping pattern unique to everyone, they can recognize one another by their stripes.

 There are accounts that even black and white stripes painted on a flat surface will attract them in groups.